jeanniesarah/nextjs-rainbowkit-starter/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

 ## Learn More

+To learn more about Rainbow Kit, take a look at the following resources:

+- [Rainbow Kit Documentation](https://rainbowkit.com/docs/introduction) - learn about Rainbow Kit features.

 To learn more about Next.js, take a look at the following resources: